-The Bachelors of Science in Bioinformatics at the University of Central Missouri is the first and only bachelor’s degree program at a Missouri Public Institution of Higher Education.
+The University of Central Missouris' Bachelors of Science in Bioinformatics is the first and only bachelor’s degree program at a Missouri public institution of higher education.
 This innovative interdisciplinary program will prepare students to provide technical support for researchers in medicine, agriculture, and other biological fields.

-During their Junior and Senior year students will take a combination of specialized classes designed for this program that allow them to experience the data collection and analysis process through the lens of computer science and math, as well as biology, which will uniquely prepare you to be a central part of a research team.
-In addition, students in this major get access to selected upper-level courses in the Biology, Computer Science, and Statistics programs, which further expands your cross training in this collaborative field.
+During your Junior and Senior year, you will take a combination of specialized classes designed for this program that allow you to experience data collection and analysis process through the lens of computer science and math, as well as biology.
+This will uniquely prepare you to be a central part of a research team.
+In addition, Bioinformatics majors get access to selected upper-level courses in the Biology, Computer Science, and Statistics programs, further expanding your cross-training in this collaborative field.

 The career outlook for Bioinformatics is ever expanding with several companies in the MidWest employing bioinformaticians including:

 Explore Computing, Biology, Agriculture and Statistics outside the classroom by getting involved in one or more of the following student organizations.